oddlyfunctional/mrodrigues.github.io/_posts/2016-09-19-making-a-game-with-functional-programming---part-1.md

 Our goal today is simple: to write some code that will render a moving drawing.
 Nothing too ambitious, just enough to get us started.
 Before we move forward, though, it's important to make some points clear:

 * I'll be using some ES2015 features, like [`Object.assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign);
-* This is an experiment, so the code you'll see here is far from what a real application would need;
+* This is an experiment, so the code you'll see here is far from what a real functional application would need or look like;
 * I'm starting from the basics, so if you're a more advanced game developer this is probably not for you.

 For starters, a bit of concepts on game development.
 A video game as we understand it today is an interactive program that continuously calculates an updated world state and renders a new representation of that state (a frame), while being able to receive inputs from the user and process them to change the state.
 This means that, differently from a server responding to an HTTP request or a widget responding to user interaction, we need a program that doesn't finish.
 Everything in the game happens inside of what is called a game loop, so let's start with that.
 One thing you'll notice is that this layer of our program is, by definition, impure.
 We need a place to produce side-effects, otherwise the user wouldn't ever notice things changed, so the pure part of our game will be the `update`, and the loop and rendering parts are impure (I realize I could use the IO monad to pack renderings as pure functions, but at the moment I'm unsure of how I'd do that).